mkumar73/beckernick.github.io/_posts/2017-08-06-sigmoid-derivative-neural-network.md

 $$\frac{d}{dx}S(x) = \frac{e^{-x}}{(1+e^{-x})^2}$$

 At this point, we're done.
 But it doesn't look like the friendly, computationally useful derivative commonly used in neural networks to backpropagate through sigmoid activation functions.
-To get to that form, we can use a **simple technique** used to derive the quotient and product rules in calculus: **adding and subtracting the same thing (which changes nothing) to create a more useful representation.**
+To get to that form, we can use a **simple technique** that is actually also used to derive the quotient and product rules in calculus: **adding and subtracting the same thing (which changes nothing) to create a more useful representation.**

 In this case, we can add and subtract the value 1 in the numerator.